 So how can we turn this around?
 What if there was a way to turn being a ‘woman in tech’ into a competitive advantage instead of the exception to the rule?

 In this article, Lauren Stewart, Founder of Invigorate Platform, shares her tips and tricks on how to do just that!

 As an early stage startup founder, Lauren is no stranger to facing challenge head-on, especially when it comes to dealing with the raft of things that come with building a platform-based startup.

 From tech issues to event planning, juggling investors to managing cash flow, no two days are the same and every day throws up a new challenge.

 So how does she do it?
 Especially as a female in a male-dominated world.

-According to Stewart, there are two key things to being a successful woman in tech:
+According to Lauren, there are two key things to being a successful woman in tech: